xisfor/website/_posts/2016-06-16-developer-onboarding.markdown

 ## Repeatability

 You could also say "Automate everything!"
+A new start shouldn't have to spend time figuring out the basics before they even get going.

 I tend to use Vagrant, for both environment parity between developers and production (no more "works for me"), and to be able to have single command setups with `vagrant up`.

-I have my own set of Ansible roles which can help you with common setups.
+I also have [my own set of Ansible roles](https://github.com/xisfor/ansible-provisioner) which can help you with common setups.

 ## Testing your setup process

 One shouldn't care for servers, whether that's in production or development.
 Destroy your environment and rebuild it on a regular basis.
 Not from a golden image, but from your provisioning scripts.
 Exercise your setup.

+Servers are cattle, not pets.
+Never be afraid to shoot one.

 ## Stop trying to be clever